tartarugui/impresstest/Examples-and-demos.md

 [Deuda Técnica](https://luisgc.github.com/technical-debt-presentation) by [Luis Garcia Castro](https://github.com/LuisGC) – (Techcnical Debt presentation in Spanish using and promoting Impress.js) ([source](https://github.com/LuisGC/technical-debt-presentation)).

+[Tomorrow's IT management with OpenStack, Docker & Co](http://go.klaeser.me/dost2015) by [Alexander Kläser](https://klaeser.me) - Presentation in German, held at the German OpenStack Days (Deutsche OpenStack Tage) 2015 - For the presentation I was using several graphics as sprite to create a pop up card effect :)

 ## Websites and portfolios

 http://ivelina.comuv.com by Ivelina Dimitrova (ivelina.dimitrova@yahoo.com), Portfolio